24/7 Anchorage Emergency Dentists

 You should never try to self-diagnose a toothache for this very reason—call us ASAP.

-Trauma to the tooth or normal force applied to an already weak tooth can result in a crack or chipped tooth.
+Trauma to the tooth or normal force applied to an already weak tooth can result in a crack, broken or chipped tooth.
 While your teeth are made of very strong material, there are circumstances under which these materials simply can’t hold up.

 When you realize that you’ve chipped or cracked a tooth, the first thing you should do is a warm water rinse.
 Be sure to do so into a cup or stoppered sink, because your dentist may want to examine any loose pieces of tooth that you spit out.